-The end of the year holidays have officially ended, which means we get to head right in to winter season activities!
+The end of the year holidays are nearing the end, which means we get to plan and head right in to winter season activities!
 School has started as well so we are getting back to doing our learning crafts and activities.

-So a few days ago both my almost four year old daughter (and my 6 year old) did this super cool sight word activity as a continuation of our Christmas tree sight word activity.
+So a few days ago both my daughter and son did this super cool sight word activity as a continuation of our Christmas tree sight word activity.
 We included matching and and letter sounds too, so I thought I would share!

 I read somewhere (lol) that kids know about half of what they need to know to read if they know the first 100 sight words.
 I recently tested my daughter on the previous set of 15 sight words after not reviewing for more than and week and she knew them all.
 So we put up the next 16.